frankshearar/Home/[Spec]-Content-v2-for-project.json.md

 Content v2 is immutable shared content for project.json This spec covers NuGet support for packaging content items with build properties.

+*note* if your project is using packages.config to define packages, this feature is explicitly turned off.
+See https://github.com/NuGet/Home/wiki/Converting-a-csproj-from-package.config-to-project.json on how to port over to project.json

 Examples of content v2:
 * Images that are embedded as resources
 * Source files that are compiled